2 min read

 Photo by Anton on Unsplash

-Suntory Beverage & Food Great Britain and Ireland (SBF GB&I) is investing nearly £1 billion to develop climate-resilient varieties of berries to make its famous blackcurrant drink Ribena.
+Suntory Beverage & Food Great Britain and Ireland (SBF GB&I) is investing nearly £1 million to develop climate-resilient varieties of berries to make its famous blackcurrant drink Ribena.

 The company has said the £920,000 investment will be made over the next five years to continue an existing blackcurrant breeding programme with the James Hutton Institute – which seeks to develop new varieties of berries resistant to extreme weather, pests and diseases in the face of growing climate challenges.